kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 52, end: 53
 ✖ Property assignment expected - start: 98, end: 99
 ✖ ',' expected - start: 98, end: 99
+✖ The parser expected to find a '}' to match the '{' token here - start: 98, end: 99
 ✖ ',' expected - start: 99, end: 100
 ✖ Expected a `;` - start: 101, end: 102
 ✖ Declaration or statement expected - start: 101, end: 102